 rsync -av /Volumes/Photography/ /Volumes/PhotographyBackup/

-Easy enough, but the rsync command sat on “building file list…” for hours and hours and hours because 3TB and millions of files is a large “file list” for rsync to create.
+Easy enough, but the rsync command sat on “building file list…” for hours and hours and hours because 3TB and hundreds of thousands of files is a large “file list” for rsync to create.

 You can add –delete to remove make sure files deleted on the SOURCE drive are deleted on the DESTINATION drive. e.g. If I delete /Volumes/Photography/old_folder/, it won’t delete it off of /Volumes/PhotographyBackup/ without using –delete.